 With the “normal” rhythm of deliveries and deadlines, it’s hardly possible to blame any agency for poor codesharing practices.
 This is especially true for the pharma-oriented content: while traditionally the bulk of eDetailers, apps, emails, what-have-you was quite moderate, the situation has changed for many.
 On the one hand, pharma is noticeably laying more emphasis on digital production.
 As many as 84% managers reportedly believe that whenever there’s some true customer experience to deliver, content is the answer.
 On the other, HCPs are not as easy to impress; to appeal to today’s doctors, pharma has to provide not just ‘content’, but highly personalized experiences.
 In EU, 75% medical specialists explicitly state they want content that’s related to their specialty.

-The bulk of content is growing, even when marketers realize that it’s not the quantity but quality that matters – because personalization.
+The bulk of content is growing, even when marketers realize that it’s not the quantity but quality that matters – because of personalization.
 Accordingly, the entire cycle is shrinking, with deliveries coming at a fairly frenetic pace.
 Under these conditions, there comes the paradox.
-Setting up an adequate system that allows to share encapsulated code entities, modules, blocks is becoming more necessary than ever – and yet, there’s simply no time to approach the question scientifically, so to say.
+Setting up an adequate system that allows sharing encapsulated code entities, modules, blocks is becoming more necessary than ever – and yet, there’s simply no time to approach the question scientifically, so to say.

 Those who have worked with JS for a while remember the improvised, function-wrapped modules from before NPM and